vitortterra/webgl-exercises/README.md

 * [Shadow](/shadow): a square and its moving shadow.

 * [Earth](/earth): a world satellite picture wrapped around a rotating sphere, so that it looks like our planet.

+* [Follow the leader](/follow-the-leader): an arbitrary number of "boids" follow a keyboard-controlled leader and automatically avoid obstacles ([reference](https://www.red3d.com/cwr/boids/)).